DKFN/bunnycdn-cli/README.md

   -d, --delHost=delHost  Deletes an hostname from a pull zone -g, --grace=grace      Unbans an IP from a pullzone -h, --help             show CLI help
-  -l, --list             lists all pull zones
+  -k, --key=key          specify a key if you use anorther one than default -l, --list             lists all pull zones
   -p, --purge=purge      purge cache for pullzone in id -v, --value=value      Value for add hostname / purge pullzone